hannobraun/kari/IDEAS.md

 - Since each list must be defined in another list (except the top-level module, which is the implicit root list), lists, and therefore scopes, form a hierarchy.
 If a function is not found in a given scope, it should be searched for in the parent scope, and so on.
 - It must be possible to export functions from a module.
 This could be done by explicitely pushing a list of list/symbol pairs to the stack at the end of a module.
 The list would then be `eval`ualed item by item when loading the list.
 This could all be implemented in Kari.

+### List Construction

+Currently, `eval` puts the result of the evaluation directly on the stack.
+It would be more powerful to put the results into a list, as that can be used to construct lists.
+The old `eval` can then be emulated by `eval unwrap`.

 ## Implementation